Pay Per User vs Pay Per Minute: VoIP Pricing Explained

-There are two models in business VoIP pricing - 1) pay per user and 2) pay for minutes.
-The two VoIP pricing structures can result in two drastically different price points for an organization depending on their user count and usage.
-That’s why it’s important to evaluate whether a pay-per-user or pay-for-minutes model is better for your business.
-For the vast majority of businesses, paying for minutes is more cost effective.
+There are two common models in business VoIP pricing: 1) pay per user and 2) pay for minutes.
+These VoIP pricing structures can lead to drastically different costs depending on your number of users and how much your team actually uses the phone.
+That’s why it’s critical to evaluate whether a pay-per-user or pay-for-minutes model makes more sense for your business.
+For most organizations, paying for minutes is more cost effective.
 But why?

-Not all users need “unlimited minutes”, so you end up paying for more usage than you need.
+Not all users need “unlimited minutes”, so you end up paying for more usage than necessary

-The typical business has a number of different units, from the devs to the sales team, and they all have different phone needs.
+Most businesses are made up of multiple teams, from developers to sales, and each role has very different phone usage needs.
 It’s safe to say that a software developer is going to spend significantly less time calling outside of the organization than say, a sales rep.

-A sales person might use around 1,000 minutes per month, whereas someone from accounting might not spend even 100 minutes on the phone each month.
+A salesperson might use around 1,000 minutes per month, while someone in accounting may not spend even 100 minutes on the phone in the same period.

-In a typical business, the time each employee talks on the phone averages out to 400 minutes per month.
+In a typical business, average phone usage per employee is about 400 minutes per month.

-Combine everyone’s usage into one pool of minutes, and it’s easy to see how much you might save.
-When you do the math, it becomes clear which VoIP pricing model would be more cost effective.
+When all usage is combined into a single pool of minutes, it becomes much easier to see where cost savings come from.
+Once you run the numbers, it becomes clear which VoIP pricing model is actually more cost effective.

-This is why it’s so hard to find usage on your phone bill.
+This is also why it’s often difficult to find detailed usage information on a traditional phone bill.
 Telcos don’t want you to know what your minutes actually looks like, because that would reveal how much unused capacity you’re paying for.
 Ultimately, this is how phone companies drive their revenue.

-WithTelzio , you don’t have to pay for users that rarely use the phone.
+WithTelzio , you don’t have to pay for users who rarely use the phone, while still giving everyone access to a phone line.
 At the same time, you can still give everyone a phone line to use.

 There’s no such thing as an unlimited plan.

-“Unlimited” is a ploy to get consumers to believe they can save money and call freely.
+“Unlimited” is often used to make customers believe they can save money and call freely.
 We’ve all heard of wireless companies throttling customer data that’s supposed to be unlimited.
 Business VoIP providers have similar strategies to ensure they’re optimizing profitability.

-Unlimited calling may sound enticing, but there are caveats that come with it.
+Unlimited calling may sound appealing, but it almost always comes with important caveats.
 For one, there’s no such thing as “unlimited” usage because of what’s called a “fair use policy”, which you may be able to find hidden somewhere in the terms and conditions.
 Rarely will a provider give a hard number as to the limit where usage is no longer considered “fair”.
 Fair use is at the provider’s discretion.
 If they find your calling activity to be over and above what a typical customer uses, then they can suspend your service or charge you overages without notice.

 The best thing you can do for your company is to compare pricing from different providers.
 Just be sure that the estimate that’s been provided to you is transparent and upfront with all costs.
 All too frequently, sales estimates don’t disclose the true cost.
 Once the sale is closed and the contract has been signed, your account has moved on from the sales rep onto an outsourced supporter.